-Social media analytics is about gathering data from your accounts and campaigns, and then using it to track and improve performance.
+Like all business strategies, social media requires reporting and analytics to determine how well it’s working.
+Social media analytics is about gathering data from your social accounts and campaigns.
+You can then use it to track and improve performance.

 Bonus: Get a free social media analytics report template that shows you the most important metrics to track for each network.